Mahoning River: Physical properties

 Berlin Lake and Dam on the Mahoning River in Mahoning and Portage Counties.
 View is upriver to the south-southwest.

 The Mahoning River below Berlin Lake and Dam in Mahoning and Portage counties.
 Lake Milton can be seen in the far distance to the north-northeast.

 The river is formed near Winona in Columbiana County, Ohio, and extends for a length of approximately 113 miles (182 km), with a watershed area of approximately 1,132 square miles (2,932 km²).
 It joins the Shenango River near Mahoningtown, Pennsylvania south of New Castle to form the Beaver River.
-The river traverses five Ohio counties, Columbiana, Stark, Portage, Trumbull, and Mahoning, as well as Lawrence County, Pennsylvania.
+The river traverses five Ohio counties—Columbiana, Stark, Portage, Trumbull, and Mahoning—as well as Lawrence County, Pennsylvania.
 The watershed area also includes parts of Ashtabula and Geauga counties in Ohio.

-The three main tributaries are Mosquito Creek, West Branch, and Eagle Creek, all in Ohio.
-There are 15 dams on the river course.
+The three main tributaries are Mosquito Creek, West Branch Mahoning River, and Eagle Creek, all in Ohio.
+There were a maximum 15 dams on the river course.
 The river has a course of 97.1 miles (156.3 km) in Ohio, with the remainder in Pennsylvania.

 The river supports more than 72 species of fish and 15 species of freshwater mussels.

 The river is roughly divided into two sections based on its own character and its surroundings.
-In addition to the change in terrain address in the section on "Floods", the level of human development changes dramatically as well.
-The “upper elevation” flowing north and east extends roughly from Winona to Leavittsburg and is generally rural in nature, meandering through game lands, forests, and agricultural properties.
-The mainstem (lower elevation) flowing mainly southeast extends roughly from Leavittsburg to the river's mouth near New Castle, Pennsylvania.
+In addition to the change in terrain addressed in the section on "Floods", the level of human development changes dramatically as well.
+The “upper elevation”, flowing north and east, extends roughly from Winona to Leavittsburg and is generally rural in nature, meandering through game lands, forests, and agricultural properties.
+The mainstem (lower elevation), flowing mainly southeast, extends roughly from Leavittsburg to the river's mouth near New Castle, Pennsylvania.
 Portions of this section are more densely populated and heavily industrialized, including the cities of Warren, Niles, Youngstown, Campbell, and others.
 The area suffers with residue from all the industrial activity that began in the late 19th century.
 The mainstem area has a population of over 500,000 and has a long history of steel making, coke production, and other industries.